|Guide||♦||47 Triplogs||0 Topics|

 I hope you like this hike

-This is a nice easy walk along the southern flank of Tanque Verde Ridge and the Rincon Mountains along an old route to some old line camps, sites of round-ups when these were functioning ranchlands.
+Hope Camp Trail is a nice easy walk along the southern flank of Tanque Verde Ridge and the Rincon Mountains along an old route to some old line camps, sites of round-ups when these were functioning ranchlands.
 There are two such camps along the way: Deer Camp and Hope Camp at the end of the line.
-These camps are marked by old rusty windmills and cement troughs.
-There are wonderful vista views along the way.
+Old rusty windmills and cement troughs mark these camps.
+There are lovely vista views along the way.

 Take off from the parking lot and immediately pass through a hiker's gate.
-There is an immediate signed trail junction.
-Hope Camp trail continues straight ahead.
-The Ridge View trail breaks left.
+Immediately, there is a signed trail junction.
+Hope Camp Trail continues straight ahead, and Ridge View Trail breaks left.
 We'll do this later.
-Continue straight along the Hope Camp trail.
-It's an easy grade with some minor ups and downs.
-There are huge vistas to your left the whole way.
+Continue straight along the Hope Camp Trail.
+It's an easy grade with some minor ups and downs, and huge vistas to your left the whole way.
 Massive saguaros escort your passage.
-You will do a couple of wash crossings as you go, the route is always easy to follow.
+You will do a couple of wash crossings as you go.
+The route is always easy to follow.

-At about 1.3 miles you will come to the Deer Camp site.
-There is an old windmill and silo on your left, just across the wash.
-Periodically along the way, halfway up the south face of Tanqe Verde Ridge, you see some grand dry falls.
+At about 1.3 miles, you will come to the Deer Camp site.
+There are an old windmill and silo on your left, just across the wash.
+Periodically along the way, halfway up the south face of Tanque Verde Ridge, you see some grand dry falls.
 After a rain, these have to be sensational.
-From here you do a nice easy climb to a saddle at 1.8 miles.
-From here you have great views over Rincon Valley and Rincon Peak.
+From here, you do a nice easy climb to a saddle at 1.8 miles.
+From here, you have great views over Rincon Valley and Rincon Peak.
 Now there is a smooth descent through some riparian and grassy habitat to the old Hope Camp.
-Here is another old windmill and some cement troughs.
-The isolated feel of this old site is great.
+Here are another old windmill and some cement troughs.
+The isolated feel of this old site is excellent.
 This is 2.8 miles from the trailhead.

 There is another signed junction here.
 Take the North Hope trail from here across some beautiful desert grasslands for 0.3 miles.
 There is an old rickety fence to your right.
 There are fabulous views of Rincon Peak and Rincon Valley.
-The trail is littered with pricklies, cholla and huge saguaros.
-It ends unceremoniously in a small loop at a small "trail closed" sign.
+The trail is littered with pricklies, cholla, and giant saguaros.
+It ends unceremoniously in a small loop at a little "trail closed" sign.
 You can see a small knoll straight ahead.
-A short quarter mile bushwhack to this hilltop affords great views out over the Rincons.
+A short quarter-mile bushwhack to this hilltop affords excellent views out over the Rincons.

-After heading back the North Hope trail, then back the Hope Camp trail to the original junction with the Ridge View trail hang a right and head north on this short 0.8 mile trail.
+After heading back on the North Hope Trail, then back the Hope Camp Trail to the original junction with the Ridge View Trail, hang a right and head north on this short 0.8-mile trail.
 This is a pleasant route lined with purple cholla and purple Santa Rita prickly pears.
-It winds and climbs mildly to a small saddle overlooking all of the Hope Camp trail, southern Tanque Verde Ridge and Rincon Peak...wow this is sweet!
+It winds and climbs mildly to a small saddle overlooking all of the Hope Camp trail, southern Tanque Verde Ridge, and Rincon Peak...wow, this is sweet!
 Head back the way you came to the trailhead.